hrmJ/newblog/cl52gl2fk0293snnv2nobbujp.md

 use:

 1. Import the function you're stubbing
-2. Add a generic mock with `jest.fn`
+2. Add a generic stub with `jest.fn`
 3. Inside the test cases, specify a different return value (note the casting needed for typescript; btw ts-node has a shortcut for this)